 - Faculty of Humanities

-- Faculty of Social and Political Sciences
+- Faculty of Social and Political Science

 - Faculty of Psychology and Educational Sciences